 Some beagles will bark at the sound of a phone ringing.
-Others will let you know when the neighbor’s cat has snuck into your garden or a squirrel is climbing up a tree.
+Others will let you know when the neighbor’s cat has snuck into your garden, or a squirrel is climbing up a tree.
 No matter what is there, these dogs want to give you a fair warning.

 They Need Something

-Barking is their main form of communication, and their humans are their main providers.
+Barking is their primary form of communication, and their humans are their main providers.
 A beagle is likely to start barking when they need their food or water dish topped off.
 They’re also likely to let out a howl when they need to be let outside to do their business.

 Some of those barks are happy barks because beagles are known to bark when they feel excited.
-It’s likely you’ll hear a few barks come from your furry friend when arrive at home.
+It’s likely you’ll hear a few barks come from your furry friend when you arrive home.
 They may also let out a few howls when you’re playing with them to let you know they’re having a good time.

 While recessive barking isn’t a habit of most beagles, some may pick up the habit if they are struggling with separation anxiety.
 This could cause them to bark more frequently when they are left alone for periods of time.
-Beagles may become dependent on their owners, which could lead them to feeling anxious when you’re away.
+Beagles may become dependent on their owners, which could lead them to feel anxious when you’re away.

 How To Stop Your Beagle Barking

 Yes, beagles are vocal dogs.
-However, if you know why they’re barking then there are ways to get them to stop.
+However, if you know why they’re barking, then there are ways to get them to stop.
 Getting to the route of your beagle’s barking is the best way to find the right solution to get them to stop barking.
 They don’t bark for no reason, so it’s likely they want something from you.